 If you are looking for companies that are designated as military-friendly, check out these resources:

-LinkedIn Learning is a free resource for Mason students.
+LinkedIn Learning is a free resource for George Mason students.
 Log into your account to access videos that offer career advice specific to veterans on networking, job searching, and more.

 Here are a few to get you started: